Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/02_System_Requirements/02a_Requirement_Analysis.md

 Furthermore, the software's high licensing costs posed a significant financial burden, especially since many of its features, designed for general construction, were rarely used by the company.

-*[Note: A citation for HERO Software should be added to the bibliography.
-The information regarding usability and staff feedback is based on internal discussions and observations within the sales team.]*

-### 2.1.2 Limitations of the Subsequent In-House Solution
+### 2.1.3 Limitations of the Subsequent In-House Solution

 To address these issues, a simpler, more user-friendly application was developed internally using JavaScript.
 While this application improved usability, it introduced a different problem: it lacked intelligent filtering capabilities.
 The sales team still could not automatically select or recommend shower enclosures based on critical parameters such as: